 Like many industries, the work-at-home world has many terms that often get mixed up or used interchangeably.
 Sometimes these terms are purposefully used as a form of deception.
 For example, some home-based opportunities will use the word “job” to suggest they're offering employment when it's actually a form of self-employment.
-Of course, some people will use the word “job” for any type of work, but when it comes to working at home, it’s important to understand the distinctions between the different options, so you know what you’re getting involved in.
+Of course, some people will use the word “job” for any type of work, but when it comes to working at home, it’s important to understand the distinctions so you know what you’re getting involved in.

 Here are the basic differences between having a home business, being a telecommuter, or working as a freelancer.